Provincial Nominee Program for Entrepreneurs

 Evaluation of market conditions and identification of viable business opportunities, including acquisition or relocation options.

-Coordination of provincial nomination and federal permanent residence applications, with a focus on consistency, compliance, and risk management.
+Coordination of provincial nomination and federal permanent residence applications, including compliance review and post-arrival progress coordination.